Auphonic Multitrack Processor

 The Hum Reduction algorithms identify power line hum and all its partials in each track.
 Afterwards the partials are removed as necessary with sharp filters.

-For more details and audio examples see Noise Reduction, Hum Reduction and Multitrack Audio Examples.
+For more details and audio examples see Noise Reduction and Multitrack Audio Examples.

 - Loudness Normalization with True Peak Limiter